-IndiKit was developed by the Czech relief and development organization People in Need (PIN).
-It aims to enable humanitarian and development workers to 1) use well-formulated indicators for measuring their interventions’ progress towards achieving the intended outputs, outcomes and impact; and 2) to correctly collect and analyse the data required for each indicator.
+IndiKit was developed by the Czech INGO People in Need (PIN).
+It aims to make monitoring and evaluation (M&E) of relief and development interventions easier and better - by helping humanitarian and development workers to use well-formulated project indicators and to correctly collect and analyse the data required for each indicator.

 IndiKit does not intend to cover an exhaustive list of indicators - its primary focus is on those indicators whose use requires more detailed guidance.
 PIN has done its best to ensure that this guidance is methodologically correct, useful and concise.
 IndiKit's content is aligned to existing sector standards and was reviewed by M&E and technical specialists from the non-government organizations, Global Clusters, UN agencies and universities.
 However, keep in mind that the proposed guidance cannot be valid in all contexts – you always need to adapt it to the local realities.

 IndiKit works on the idea that all aid practitioners should have an opportunity to further improve its content.
 Everyone is therefore invited to propose new indicators, improve the existing ones and share the key lessons gained when using different indicators.